civican/legisinfo/42-1/bills/C-83/bill_text.md

   **(2)** The Service shall ensure that the measures include a visit to the inmate at least once every day by a registered health care professional employed or engaged by the Service.

+### Section 37.11

+A staff member or a person engaged by the Service may recommend to a registered health care professional employed or engaged by the Service that the professional assess the mental health of an inmate, if the inmate

+refuses to interact with others for a prescribed per­iod;

+exhibits a tendency to self-harm;

+is showing signs of an adverse drug reaction; or

+is showing signs of emotional distress or exhibiting behaviour that suggests that the inmate is in urgent need of mental health care.

 ### Section 37.2

 A registered health care professional employed or engaged by the Service may, for health reasons, recommend to the institutional head that the conditions of confinement of the inmate in a structured intervention unit be altered or that the inmate not remain in the unit.

 ### Section 37.3

-  **(1)** The institutional head shall determine, in the prescribed manner, whether an inmate should remain in a structured intervention unit
+  **(1)** The institutional head shall determine, in **accordance with regulations made under paragraph 96(g)**, whether an inmate should remain in a structured intervention unit

-    within the period of five working days that begins on the first working day on which the inmate is confined in the unit;

     as soon as practicable after a registered health care professional recommends under section 37.2, for health reasons, that the inmate not remain in the unit;

-    within the period that begins on the day on which the determination under paragraph (a) is made and that ends on the expiry of the period of 30 days that begins on the first day on which the inmate is confined in the unit;
+    within the period that begins on the day on which the determination under **subsection 29.01(2)** is made and that ends on the expiry of the period of 30 days that begins on the first day on which the inmate is confined in the unit;

     as soon as practicable, if the inmate has refused to avail themselves of the opportunity referred to in paragraph 36(1)(a) or (b), or the inmate has not been given such an opportunity by reason of paragraph 37(1)(b), for